BinaryIgor/blog/blog/posts/reducing-the-search-space.md

 Now, because we are interested only in two columns for our most frequently used query (id, name), our search space is reduced to
 ```
 10 000 000 000 * 2n = 2 000 000 000,
-where n is the averaged size of our columns
+where n is the average size of our columns
 ```
-...which is a 40% of previous size, so our queries need to search through ~ 2.5 less space.
+...which is a ~ 40% of previous size, so our queries need to search through ~ 2.5 less space (5n /2n = 2.5).

-We will get to **partitioning** later, but you can also think about it as **vertical partitioning**, since we slice our table into two separate vertical slices really.
+We will get to **partitioning** in a while, but you can also think about it as **vertical partitioning**, since we slice our table into two separate vertical slices.
 Vertical, because all rows are in both tables, but we have split previous row into two, where 2 columns are in the first table and 3 are in the second one.

 ## Indexing